planet-lia/planetization-docs/content/examples/debugging-your-code.md

 Bot 'bob' has connected
 ```

-Game server will then wait until you manually connect your bot.
+Match generator will then wait until you manually connect your bot.

 ### Manually connecting your bot